TailorDev/manifesto/README.md

 ## Contributing

-Please feel free to submit Pull Requests or open issues to improve, share your ideas/thoughts, or discuss any part of this manifesto.
+Please feel free to submit Pull Requests or open Issues to improve, share your ideas/thoughts, or discuss any part of this manifesto.

 ### Join the movement!